foundriesio/docs/source/tutorials/compose-app/compose-app-file-structure.rst

 ^^^^^^^^^^^^^^

 Pay attention to the file structure in the ``containers.git`` repo.
-It defines when the FoundriesFactory® CI creates a Docker image or creates a Docker Compose App.
+It defines when the FoundriesFactory™ Platform CI creates a Docker image or creates a Docker Compose App.

 Most Docker Compose App structures will be similar to the ``shellhttpd`` example provided in ``containers.git``.
 This is the same example used in the previous tutorials.